 - A dedicated UK transition website where you can answer a few questions to get a personalised list of actions and also sign up to receive alerts.

-- A simple checker tool to help individuals and businesses to find out what steps they need to take to get prepared for 1 January.
+- A simple checker tool to help individuals and businesses to find out what steps they need to take to get prepared .

 - A series of free business support webinars to help business leaders to check the new rules and understand the actions they need to take.